Meglos: Production

 Working titles for this story included The Golden Pentangle and The Last Zolfa-Thuran.
 This is one of only two multi-part stories to feature all credited cast members in every episode, the other being The Edge of Destruction (1964).

 This story features the only use in Doctor Who of a camera-linking system known as Scene-Sync that allowed the use of non-static shots of characters superimposed onto a miniature set.
 As the cameras on the actors were moved, the cameras on the miniature set moved the equivalent scaled amount automatically.
 The exact scale motion was achieved by trial and error, involving minute adjustments to the voltage delivered to the slave camera's motors.
 Part Four's closing theme was transposed to the lower key of the original theme music.

 During production of this story, Madame Tussauds in London debuted the "Doctor Who Exhibition".
 Included were sculptures of both the Fourth Doctor and his Meglos doppelganger.
 As a result, Tom Baker is the only person to have appeared twice in the wax museum.

 When writing the 2010 story The Lodger, Gareth Roberts had thought of making it a sequel to Meglos but this sequel idea was ultimately dropped.

 Cast notes

 Jacqueline Hill, who played the First Doctor's companion Barbara Wright, makes a guest appearance as Lexa, marking the first time a companion has returned to play a role other than their original character.
-Brotadac is an anagram of "Bad Actor", an in-joke by the production team.
+Brotadac is an anagram of "Bad Actor", an in-joke by the production team, who were then somewhat embarrassed when the part went to Frederick Treves, whom they considered a fine actor.
 Bill Fraser only agreed to take the role of Grugger on condition the character was allowed to kick K9.
 His request was granted; he later appeared in the spin-off pilot K-9 and Company.
 Crawford Logan also provided the voice of Meglos but was credited only as Deedrix.